auroracreation/magento-frontend-recruitment-task-header-with-menu-en/README.md

 ## What should be included?

-1. Tht task should be sent as a link to git repository.
+1. The task should be sent as a link to git repository.

 ## What should you pay attention to?